 Corinth is a tiny city located in the state of Kentucky.
 With a population of 230 people and just one neighborhood, Corinth is the 383rd largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Corinth is generally considered to be a blue-collar town.
-49.59% of the Corinth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Corinth is a blue-collar town, with 49.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Corinth is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Corinth who work in food service (17.89%), management occupations (11.38%), and office and administrative support (8.13%).

 The overall crime rate in Corinth is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small city, Corinth doesn't have a public transportation system that people use for their commute.
+Corinth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Corinth ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.